-The focus of the course will revolve around a small coffee table using resins to compliment the timber.
+The focus of the course will revolve around using resins to compliment the timber.
 This program introduces students to design and sets out how to enhance their projects with the addition of coloured resins.
-To enable this, students will learn/revise marking out, joining timbers to increase width with the domino or biscuit machine and then adding a design to their table top utilising the CNC router.
+To enable this, students will learn/revise marking out, joining timbers to increase width with the domino or biscuit machine and then adding a design utilising the CNC router.
 Routered designs will then be filled with a coloured resin.
 As always, safety will be a priority and all students will be carefully instructed in the safe use of any required machines.